"Giving Herself Away"

 Bobby Thomson

-Gail Davies, Walker Igleheart, Mike Joyce, Paulette Carlson
+Gail Davies, Walker Igleheart, Mike Joyce and Paulette Carlson

 Christine Sauers

-Gail's longtime admiration for songwriter Joni Mitchell was the inspiration for the recording of her song, You Turn Me On I'm a Radio.
-The single's release prompted a call of congratulations from Mitchell (who's family had been hearing it on the radio in Canada) as well as Gail's production mentor, A&M recording engineer, Henry Lewy.
+You Turn Me On I'm a Radio.
+The release of this single prompted a call of congratulations from Joni Mitchell, as well as Gail's old production mentor, A&M recording

-Though currently out of print, this vinyl LP can still be obtained at vintage record stores like the Great Escape in Nashville or Jack Lawrence Record Shop: 615/256-9240.
+This vinyl LP can still be obtained at vintage record stores like the Great Escape in Nashville.